-A business email compromise (BEC) scheme can be effective for fraudsters – and devastating for victims.
+Business email compromise schemes can be effective for scammers – and devastating for victims.
 Learn how to protect yourself.

 Unfortunately, your funds will be intercepted by the cybercriminal instead.
 And you may not suspect anything until you eventually realize your wire transfer never made it to the intended recipient.